PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/PaddleOCR-VL.en.md

     <tr>
       <td><code>layoutParsingResults</code></td>
       <td><code>array</code></td>
       <td>The restructured layout parsing results.
-For the fields that every element contains, please refer to the description of the result returned by the <code>infer</code> operation (excluding visualization result images and intermediate images).
-When <code>outputFormats</code> is used, elements may also include <code>exports</code>.</td>
+For the fields that every element contains, please refer to the description of the result returned by the <code>infer</code> operation (excluding visualization result images and intermediate images).</td>
     </tr>
   </tbody>
 </table>